 One way to answer these questions is to envision three people who would succeed at your company co-mingling at a party.
 Which passions or hobbies would they share?
 What would they talk about?

-You could also try the opposite approach: Describing someone who wouldn’t succeed in your business.
+You could also try the opposite approach: Describing someone who would fail in your business.

 2. Hire Candidates That Reflect Your Company Culture

 Now that you’ve nailed down your core values and personality, you can establish the criteria for future hires.
-A critical element of maintaining company culture is only hiring people who exhibit the characteristics of your ideal employee.
+A critical element of maintaining company culture is only hiring people who exhibit your ideal employee’s characteristics.

 Yes, it’s much harder to find someone who possesses a particular personality than it is to find someone with an impressive resume.
 But that just shows the importance and sensitivity of company culture.
-If your hiring policies deviate from your core values, it may affect the loyalty and work ethic of your current team.
+If your hiring policies deviate from your core values, it may affect your current team’s loyalty and work ethic.
 And when you finally find the right candidate, the chances of this hire not working out should be slim to none.
-As long as the candidate’s personality meshes well with the rest of the team, he or she will have a much easier time learning specific tasks.
+As long as the candidate’s personality meshes well with the rest of the team, they will have a much easier time learning specific tasks.
 Industry-related knowledge can be taught, but the right personality traits cannot.

 You can avoid interviewing candidates with the wrong personalities by tailoring your job descriptions to core values.
 If you can’t write a job description for your ideal employee, then you haven’t defined these characteristics enough.

-After writing the description, think of specific interview questions that will tell you more about the candidate’s personality.
+After writing the description, think of specific interview questions to tell you more about the candidate’s personality.
 Also, when discussing company culture to potential candidates, don’t just list your core values.
-You must additionally explain what it means to exhibit these values and provide examples of how your current team does this each day.
+Additionally, you must explain what it means to exhibit these values and provide examples of how your current team does this each day.

 3. Show That You Take Company Culture Seriously

 We’ve repeatedly emphasized that establishing a company culture isn’t easy.
-It requires constant effort from the whole team, but it begins with the actions of the business owner.
+It requires constant effort from the whole team, but it begins with the business owner’s actions.
 The traditional “Do as I say, not as I do” mindset cannot be applied to today’s workforce.
 Anyone can give instructions or put up posters, and your team knows that.

 To show that you take company culture seriously, focus on immersing your team in a world built on your core values.
 Company culture must be immersive to produce the intended results.
 Think about how some of your favorite restaurants create an immersive experience for their customers.
 This experience comes from several elements, like music, decorations, and staff members’ personalities.
 These elements work together to immerse the customer in the restaurant’s culture.

 As the business owner, it’s your job to immerse your team in your company culture through physical and non-physical elements.
-Examples of the former might include the layout of your office, wall art, or the food/beverages available.
+Examples of the former might include the layout of your office, wall art, or the available food/beverages.
 It’s the non-physical elements, however, that matter most.
 This includes your management style, internal communication, and the kind of behavior from employees you choose to reward or denounce.

 In summary, you can’t expect employees to follow core values if you do not outwardly exhibit them each day.
 This is another reason to choose your core values very carefully.
 During this process, ask yourself: What can I do to manifest this value through our company culture outwardly?
 Certain parts of you and your team’s day-to-day routine should present the opportunity to display at least one or two core values.